The Sins of Abusive Dishonesty within the Catholic Hierarchy–Five Case Studies

 - This is why he automatically eliminated same-sex unions as worthy of any consideration: no two men or two women can “make babies.”

 - This is why he routinely refers to marital intercourse as “the conjugal act” and never once uses the more precise and more modern term, “making love.”

 Furthermore, Cardinal Ratzinger seemingly never had the occasion to admire and to care for anyone who had a homosexual orientation.
-Just to the contrary, he had some painful interactions with gay men in 1968[xxxiv], and the trauma of these interactions appears to have blocked him from any desire to meet and to understand gays or lesbians from that point forward.
+Just to the contrary, he had some painful interactions with gay men in 1968[xxxiv], and the trauma of these interactions appears to have blocked him from any desire to meet or to understand gays or lesbians from that point forward.
 As a result, he had no interest in creating a Church dedicated to understanding, loving, and protecting its gay and lesbian members.
 Quite to the contrary, he felt impelled to create a Church wherein “baby-making” was the core of permissible sex and that, as a result, homosexual sex was “objectively disordered” and same-sex unions had no intrinsic value whatsoever when contrasted with the divinely approved marriage of a man and a women.

 Cardinal Ratzinger’s Dark Side